California Initiative to Advance Precision Medicine Staff

+California Initiative to Advance Precision Medicine Staff

 In the community, Dr. McCall teaches graduate science policy courses at UC Davis, UC Riverside, and the Japan-US Science Policy Fellowship, leads the Journal of Science Policy & Governance as CEO, serves on the Editorial Board of the California Journal of Politics and Policy, the Board of Directors of Future of Research, and the Board of the Sacramento Chapter of New Leaders Council, occasionally directs the International "Brain Bee" Neuroscience Olympiad for high school students across fifty countries, and is the co-founder of TEDxFulbright, the Sacramento Brain Bee, and a chapter of the Sustained Dialogue Campus Network for racial justice.
-McCall earned a PhD in Neuroscience from Heidelberg University in Germany, a Master's degree in Biomedical Sciences from the University of California, San Diego, and a Bachelor's degree in Neuroscience from Denison University.
+She earned a PhD in Neuroscience from Heidelberg University in Germany, a Master's degree in Biomedical Sciences from UC San Diego, and a Bachelor's degree in Neuroscience from Denison University.